 IPL or long pulse YAG laser treatments help to reduce annoying and unwanted hair for both men and women.
 “Permanent hair removal” can be achieved with just several sessions of treatments.

 Using specific pigment laser e.g. Helios III or Picosecond laser, red, blue and black ink tattoos can be safely and effectively lightened or removed after multiple sessions of laser treatments.
 However, green tattoos can only be removed using Alexandrite laser.

 Carbon dioxide (CO2) laser

-Fractional CO2 ablative laser e.g., AcuPulse laser is currently the best studied approach to treating acne scars as well as for skin rejuvenation.
+Fractional CO2 ablative laser e.g., AcuPulse laser is currently the best-studied approach to treating acne scars as well as for skin rejuvenation.
 They are also used for superficial skin cancer e.g. BCC and benign skin growths.
 CO2 laser also makes shallow cuts and seal the bleeding vessels and is useful in some skin surgery e.g. circumcision.

 Vascular Laser Treatment

 Vascular laser damages the blood vessel wall and causes the walls to stick together.
 This will empty all the blood within the lumen, leading to their removal.
-Some of the skin conditions that response well to vascular laser treatment e.g., superficial facial redness, Rosacea, Port Wine Stains, hemangiomas and hypertrophic scar.
+Some of the skin conditions that respond well to vascular laser treatment e.g., superficial facial redness, Rosacea, Port Wine Stains, hemangiomas and hypertrophic scar.